Azure/aksArc/preview/readme.md

-Please note: the article "Use GPUs for compute-intensive workloads on AKS hybrid" has been moved to the Microsoft Learn platform.
+The article "Use GPUs for compute-intensive workloads on AKS hybrid" has been moved to the Microsoft Learn platform.
 The new location is: https://learn.microsoft.com/en-us/azure/aks/hybrid/deploy-gpu-node-pool.